Members of the Tasmanian House of Assembly, 1928–1931: Notes

 Labor MHA for Wilmot, Joseph Lyons, resigned to contest the federal seat of Wilmot at the 1929 election.
 A recount on 27 September 1929 resulted in Labor candidate William Shoobridge being elected.

 Labor MHA for Bass, Allan Guy, resigned to contest the federal seat of Bass.
-Due to the ballot papers from the previous election having been lost in a flood, some delays were encountered, but the Nationalists did not nominate a candidate, and Thomas Davies was declared elected on 5 October 1929.
+Due to the ballot papers from the previous election having been lost in a flood, the standard countback was not able to be conducted and a by-election was held instead.
+Thomas Davies – who would ordinarily have filled the seat on the countback – was declared elected unopposed on 5 October 1929.